 Food and Veterinary Agency

-The realization of the basic provisions of the Law on Food was achieved through the establishment of this agency, thereby contributing to achieving a high level of Consumer Protection, namely the enhancement of consumer trust.
+The realization of the basic provisions of the Law on Food was achieved through the establishment of this agency, thereby contributing to achieving a high level of Consumer Protection, and by that the enhancement of consumer trust.
 The agency is also expected to provide scientific and technical advice needed for policy and legislation in the field of food and veterinary.

-The Agency's task is to protect the life and health of the people by ensuring a high level of food safety, including animal nutrition, animal health, animal welfare and food quality and safety of plant and animal origin.
+The Agency's task is to protect the life and health of the people by ensuring a high level of food safety, including animal nutrition, animal health, animal welfare and food quality and safety of food from plant and animal origin.
 In order to protect the health and lives of people, the Agency is responsible for checking, verification and inspection of food and raw materials at all levels of the food chain.

 In addition to its central role on risk assessment, communication and management, the Agency carries out other activities related to risk analysis.
 One of these activities is the interactive exchange of information and opinions regarding risks with competent authorities, with the aim of creating a common risk assessment.
 The agency also has the authority to coordinate the process of risk management activities carried out by relevant ministries, particularly activities related to food and animal feed safety inspection.